aichampionslearn/aichampionslearn.github.io/docs/python.md

-## Welcome to the All things Python !
+# Welcome to the All things Python !
+Hurray This has been updated v01

 01 Getting Started with Python: